omertafveez-2001/Interpretability-in-ML/README.md

 So we use *regularization* to force the optimization to produce more naturally looking images. <br>

 ### Regularization
-Since it is an optimization problem, we can set up constraints much like we do in lagrange optimization in Calculus II or in Convex Optimization.
-Adding such constraints to our objective make the gradient move in directions that exhibit more of a certain pattern.
+Since it is an optimization problem, we can set up constraints much like we do in Lagrange optimization in Calculus II or in Convex Optimization.
+Adding such constraints to our objective makes the gradient move in directions that exhibit more of a certain pattern.

 - L1 Regularization: pushes weights to 0.
 The model uses the least number of features.

-We optimize the objective function in such a way that it generalises well to the data it has seen.
+We optimize the objective function in such a way that it generalizes well to the data it has seen.
 We optimize it in such a way that it penalizes high variance neighboring pixels because such a portion of an image indicates noise. <br>

 This is called `Feature Penalization`.
-Pixels very close to each other should be similar so it penalizes high variance neighbouring pixels.
-But this could penalize the edges where pixels change drastically for example person's clothes and background. <br>
+Pixels very close to each other should be similar, so it penalizes high variance neighbouring pixels.
+But this could penalize the edges where pixels change drastically, for example person's clothes and background. <br>

 We use transformation robustness where we transform the input (rotate, scale) so that feature visualisation is invariant to transformations of the image. <br>